Summer Pre-College Art

 Commuter (3 week program) - $3,748

 Some financial/merit-based scholarships will be available to select students who've been accepted into the program, completed the scholarship application, financial aid estimate and submit a digital portfolio by April 15, 2018.
-Students selected for a scholarship can only enroll in the resident full-time six week option.
+Students selected for a scholarship can enroll in the resident full-time six week or three week options.

 If you're looking to attend the Pre-College Art program at no cost, there are limited opportunities for tuition waivers.